Bhutan vs Faroe Islands Comparison

 Bhutan Evaluation

-Bhutan leads in critical areas: • Bhutan has 27.6x higher land area • Bhutan has 14.2x higher population • Bhutan has 715.0x higher forest coverage • Bhutan has 94% higher renewable energy usage
+Bhutan performs well in: • Bhutan has 27.6x higher land area • Bhutan has 14.2x higher population • Bhutan has 715.0x higher forest coverage • Bhutan has 94% higher renewable energy usage

 Faroe Islands Evaluation